 – Danielle, Serge Coordinator for Counseling Care

-Because we recognize the danger of burnout, we work to provide our missionaries with emotional, mental, and spiritual encouragement, guidance, and respite.
+Because we recognize the danger of burnout, we work to provide our missionaries with emotional, mental, and spiritual encouragement, as well as guidance and respite.
 We want our staff to find an identity as a son or daughter of God first and as a missionary second.

-At Serge, our member care teams come alongside each one of our missionaries, personally and proactively with the tangible support they need—so they can focus on the work God has called them to do.
+At Serge, our Member Care teams come alongside all of our missionaries, personally and proactively, with the tangible support they need so they can focus on the work God has called them to do.

 Counseling is just one way we offer care and support to our missionaries in their times of need—which can make a big difference in the life and work of a missionary.

-Are you looking to use your counseling skills on the mission field?
+Are you thinking about using your counseling skills on the mission field?
 If so, we want to talk to you!

 Explore Missions Opportunities in Counseling: